sagarshettyy11/Smart-Accident-Detection-System/README.md

 ### Prerequisites

-Before you begin, make sure you have the following ready:
+Before you begin, make sure you have the following installed and ready:

 - **Python ≥ 3.9**
 - **Flutter SDK ≥ 3.11**
 - A **webcam / laptop camera** (for testing)
 - A **Firebase project** with:
   - Cloud Firestore enabled
-  - Firebase Authentication enabled (Email/Password)
+  - Firebase Authentication enabled (Email/Password provider)
   - Firebase Storage enabled
   - A service account key (`firebase_key.json`) downloaded
   - `google-services.json` for Android downloaded
 - A **Twilio account** with:
   - Account SID and Auth Token
   - An SMS-capable Twilio phone number
-- A **Supabase project** (used for user authentication in the Flutter app)
-  - Project URL and anon key

 ---